 - How much does it cost to become a doctor?

-When you apply to osteopathic medical programs or medical school, you will likely have to answer this question multiple times.
-Why become a doctor may elicit many responses.
+When you apply to osteopathic medical programs you will likely have to answer this question multiple times, and it may elicit many responses.
 You may want to:

 - Help others in a meaningful way